Puthanvelikkara: Demographics

-According to the 2001 India census, Puthenvelikkara has a population of 32,213, consisting of 15,658 males and 16,555 females.
+According to the 2011 India census, Puthenvelikkara has a population of 33,372, consisting of 16,251 males and 17,121 females.
 Peaceful coexistence of Hindu and Christian communities makes this village a role model for the entire state.
 The village once had a few Jewish families that had settled here, but none remain.
 Notably, there are no Muslims residing in this village.
-The population of children aged 0-6 is 3073, which is 9.21% of the total population of Puthenvelikkara (CT).
-In Puthenvelikkara Census Town, the female sex ratio is 1054 against the state average of 1084.
-Moreover, the child sex ratio in Puthenvelikkara is around 904 compared to the Kerala state average of 964.
-The literacy rate of Puthenvelikkara city is 94.87%, which is slightly higher than the state average of 94.00%.
-In Puthenvelikkara, male literacy is around 96.58%, while the female literacy rate is 93.28%.
+The population of children aged 0-6 is 3073, that is 9.21% of Puthenvelikkara city's total population.
+1054 is the female sex ratio in the town against the state average of 1084.
+Puthenvelikkara's child sex ratio is almost 904 compared to the Kerala state average of 964.
+The Puthenvelikkara city's literacy rate is 94.87%, that is slightly higher than the state average of 94.00%.
+Male literacy is almost 96.58% and the female literacy rate is 93.28% in Puthenvelikkara.